short-d/short/README.md

    each time you run it.
 - [S]elf-validating: There must be no manual interpretation of the results.
-- [T]imely/[T]horoughly: Unit test must be included for every pull request of a new feature.
-Unit test should cover edge cases, errors, and bad inputs.
+- [T]imely/[T]horoughly: Unit test must be included for every pull request of a new feature and cover edge cases, errors, and bad inputs.

 #### Test Structure